Habits of successful entrepreneurs provide a roadmap for creating your success.

 This article even suggests that Airbnb will design your next home so you can share it.

-Follow the habits of successful entrepreneurs and take the pass less traveled.
+Follow the habits of successful entrepreneurs and take the path less traveled.

 Success Habit #10: Your True Wealth Is Your Health